 - Accepting a position in a foreign government after the age of 18

 - Renunciation of U.S. citizenship

 Denaturalization is a rare occurrence, and usually only happens when a person willfully and purposely acts with the intent to renounce their U.S. citizenship.

-Philadelphia Citizenship Lawyers at the Law Offices of Tahir Mella, P.C.
-Offer Counsel in Various Areas of Immigration Law
+Philadelphia Citizenship Lawyers at the Law Offices of MC Law Group, LLC Offer Counsel in Various Areas of Immigration Law

-If you or someone you know is facing a legal immigration issue, call the Philadelphia citizenship lawyers at the Law Offices of Tahir Mella, P.C. at 215-496-0690, or contact us online to schedule a free consultation today.
+If you or someone you know is facing a legal immigration issue, call the Philadelphia citizenship lawyers at the Law Offices of MC Law Group, LLC at 215-496-0690, or contact us online to schedule a free consultation today.
 We will analyze your case and fight for your rights.
 Located in Philadelphia, we serve clients throughout the tri-state area, including Pennsylvania, New Jersey, and nationwide.